grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [X] _The torpedo implodes at 200 meters, it can't swim deeper than that._

+* [X] {then it's all silence, dampness, (dripping?) darkness, quiet, and fear.}

 ### Chase scene (Run to Pylon City, morning day 4)

-* [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
-	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
-		* {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}
+* [ ] _They run while deep_
+	* Maybe they have a good charge on the batteries: 12 hours say.
+	* That gives them long enough to run with the pursuing sub chasing them/waiting them out (and then head off in a different direction after they dive below the scattering layer)

-	* [ ] A scene where they are eating in the galley
+* [ ] _A scene where they are eating in the galley_
+	* Percy sends Owen down to cook breakfast.
+		* He's not as good as gregory. he makes a mush of scrambled eggs and resonstituted hard biscuit mixed with salted meat
 	* This is where they ask WHY the sub is chasing them with Owen in the room; the answer gets revealed
-			* Owen is in the room when someone describes the commander of the sub.
-"Uh oh." he says.
+		* "What did Shakes say about the commander of the sub with the ram? that he had one arm?"
-			* Maybe it's that they are after Owen ("the kid?") for some reason?
-Something he did, he ran away from Authority military?
-Took something with him?
-Slept with the commander's wife?
-(I kinda dig that, this story needs more sex)
-			* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer belligerence of it.
+		* Owen chokes, or stops eating, swallows, "uh, did you say one arm?
+What else did Shakes say about him?"
+		* "I can't remember exactly.
+Big round guy maybe?
+Definitely the one arm, that I remember."
+		* "Fuuuuck.
+I think I know why he's after us...
+I may have slept with his wife."
+		* "Are you kidding?"
+		* "No. The Funny thing is, I don't think he even really cares.
+He definitely knew while it was happening, and didn't make a big deal of it.
+It was only later that he tracked me down in a bar.
+Came at me with a hatching in his one hand."
+		* "He came at you with a hatchet?"
+		* "yeah.
+But it was like he was just going through the motions.
+He said "you're going to die bloody son" but real flat like, you know?
+I think he just feels like avenging his wife's infidelity is just a way to layer some kind of meaning on his sad middle-aged life."
 	* It's possible this could be moved to the chase in the garbage patch.
 In which case, maybe Owen sees the sub with the ram coming into pylon city?
 		* Doing it this way eliminates the possibility of Percy just leaving Owen on the dock at Pylon City
 	* Hemi feeds Herschel on the table, maybe it pisses off Percy

 * [ ] _something breaks that needs fixing_
 		* This maybe goes before the meal where they talk about why they are being chased